TheJacksonLaboratory/geneweaver-aon/README.md

 The mouse_human_map table was created using the ensembl API, which took quite a while to create, so for now, the mouse_human_map table is loaded from a sql file in the migration folder.

-The following command fills the mouse_human_map table, but this can be improved in the future.
+The following command fills the mhm_mouse_human_map table, but this can be improved in the future.
 The user and database name can be adjusted to fit the appropriate database:
 ```
 cd migration
-psql -U user -data-only -d database -t public.mouse_human_map -f mouse_human_map.sql
+psql -U user -data-only -d database -t public.mhm_mouse_human_map -f mhm_mouse_human_map.sql
 ```

 The agr database should be filled.
 The following command runs the service: